Objective of MMZ-GLOSA

 Results achieved

-This project has realized and sent out the following items from the iVRI to make GLOSA usable for driving task support and traffic management, among others:
+This project realized and sent out from the iVRI the following items, among others, to make GLOSA usable for driving task support and traffic management:

 - Queue information in the Signal Phase and Timing (SPAT) message;